alifathi-h1/showcar-icons/readme.md

 ## Installation:

-To install showcar-icons within your project use bower.
+To install showcar-icons within your project use npm.

 ```bash
 $ npm i --save showcar-icons